Moremar/pipe-puzzle-solver/README.md

 ![Pipe Puzzle image 1](./images/pipe-puzzle-image-1.png)

----
-**Note** :
+> **Note**
-You never need to manually enter coordinates, you should always click on the grid.
+>You never need to manually enter coordinates, you should always click on the grid.
-To modify a pipe start/end, click on its entry in the right panel to focus it, and click on the new position in the grid.
+>To modify a pipe start/end, click on its entry in the right panel to focus it, and click on the new position in the grid.
----

 ### Puzzle resolution